-^{14.} Such a long-term contract system is said to have been established in the United States in the late 1940s.
-Gordon (1982) notes that because of the frequent strikes that occurred in the United States in the 1940s, multi-year contracts became more common as firms attempted to hold down the cost of negotiating wages.
+15 Such a long-term contracts system is said to have been established in the US in the late 1940s.
+Gordon (1982) notes that because of the frequent strikes that occurred in the US in the 1940s, multi-year contracts became more common as firms attempted to hold down the cost of negotiating wages.
 He also notes that many of these long-term contracts wound up being indexed to inflation, so that wages were increased when prices increased.
-For example, in 1948 the United Auto Workers (UAW) and General Motors (GM) agreed on a long-term contract that required a portion of price increases to be passed on to nominal wages as a cost of living adjustment, known as a COLA clause.
+For example, in 1948 the UAW (United Auto Workers) and GM (General Motors) agreed on a long-term contract that required a portion of price increases to be passed on to nominal wages as a cost of living adjustment, known as a COLA clause.
 This was described by GM's president at the time as "buying a long-term contract by offering unions cost-of-living protection."
-One may anticipate that if this type of wage contract, in which price changes lead directly to nominal wage changes, become widely used, nominal wages would not become flexible.
-In this paper's Appendix, however, we point out the possibility that nominal wages would not become flexible under low inflation or deflation, even if there were an agreement on this type of wage contract.
+One may anticipate that if this type of wage contract, in which price changes lead directly to nominal wages changes, become widely used, nominal wages would become flexible.
+In the appendix to this paper, however, we point out the possibility that nominal wages would not become flexible under low inflation or deflation, even if there were an agreement on this type of wage contract.

-^{15.} For example, under the implicit contract theory of Azariadis (1975), Stiglitz (1986), and others, real wages stabilize at low levels as a consequence of the transfer of risk from risk-averse employees to risk-neutral firms, thereby creating rigidity of real wages.
-Akerlof (1980) and Solow (1980) focus on the fairness that people would think about and argue that real wages could be rigid since a reduction of real wages considered unfair by people would harm workers' morale and productivity.
+16 For example, under the implicit contract theory of Azariadis (1975), Stiglitz (1986), and others, real wages stabilize at low levels as a consequence of the transfer of risk from risk-averse employees to risk-neutral firms, thereby creating rigidity of real wages.
+Akerlof (1980) and Solow (1980) focus on the fairness that people would think about and argue that real wages could be rigid since a reduction of real wages considered unfair by people would harm worker's morale and productivity.
 Furthermore, Solow (1979) and Yellen (1984) adhere to the efficiency wage theory in which real wages become downwardly rigid because of the positive correlation between employee productivity and real wages.
-The efficiency wage theory is justified by the shirking model (low wages harm employee morale) of Shapiro and Stiglitz (1984), the gift-exchange model (firms offer employees the gift of high wages, in exchange for the gift of high morale and productivity from their employees) of Akerlof (1982, 1984), the adverse selection model (low wages will induce skilled employees to quit and make it difficult to hire new skilled employees) of Weiss (1980), and the job separation model (high wages lower the job separation rate and help evade the sunk costs of hiring and job training) of Stiglitz (1974) and Hashimoto and Yu (1980).
-Summers (1988) marries the efficiency wage theory with Keynes' relative wage theory to explain the mechanism by which real wages resist declines and unemployment increases even when there is a negative demand shock, since firms are concerned over a decline in employee morale and therefore tend to emulate wage trends at other firms.
-As an explanation of why the extent of real wage rigidity varies among countries, Bruno and Sachs (1985) point out institutional differences in the length of wage contracts and the extent to which contract renewal is staggered, as well as differences in the level at which wage bargaining between employees and firms is carried out (at the national, firm, or individual level).
+The efficiency wage theory is justified by the shirking model (low wages harm employee morale) of Shapiro and Stiglitz (1984), the gift-exchange model (firms offer employees the gift of high wages, in exchange for the gift of high morale and productivity from their employees) of Akerlof (1982, 1984), the adverse selection model (low wages will induce skilled employees to quit and make it difficult to hire